abbreviatedman/diner/README.md

 Diner.js is a re-implementation of Redux that uses a consistent metaphor so you can quickly grasp it.

-[Why use Diner?]
+#[View the full Diner docs.][docs]

-I'll be writing more about its design soon enough, and if you want to help make Diner better, please contribute!
-But in the meantime, here's just the basic usage:
+If you don't feel like reading the full docs, here's just the basic usage:

-Download it in the command line using `npm` or `yarn`:
+Download Diner in the command line using `npm` or `yarn`:

 ```javascript
 npm install diner